Can you predict earthquakes?

 Predictions (by non-scientists) usually start swirling around social media when something happens that is thought to be a precursor to an earthquake in the near future.
 The so-called precursor is often a swarm of small earthquakes, increasing amounts of radon in local water, unusual behavior of animals, increasing size of magnitudes in moderate size events, or a moderate-magnitude event rare enough to suggest that it might be a foreshock.

 Unfortunately, most such precursors frequently occur without being followed by an earthquake, so a real prediction is not possible.
 Instead, if there is a scientific basis, a forecast might be made in probabilistic terms.
-See: Are earthquake probabilities or forecasts the same as prediction?
+See: What is the difference between earthquake early warning, earthquake forecasts, earthquake probabilities, and earthquake prediction?

 An earthquake forecast was made in China several decades ago based on small earthquakes and unusual animal activity.
 Many people chose to sleep outside of their homes and thus were spared when the main earthquake indeed occurred and caused widespread destruction.
 However, this type of seismic activity is rarely followed by a large earthquake and, unfortunately, most earthquakes have no precursory events whatsoever.
 The next large earthquake in China had no precursors and thousands of people died.